 This degree program is designed to provide students with a broad base of communication classes that provide training for entry into occupations in which verbal skills are important.
 Major requirements for the four-year degree in Communication vary from institution to institution.
-Students should consult the catalog of the transfer institution for specific requirements.
+It is recommended that students check with transfer institutions for specific requirements.

-- Research, write and deliver an effective public speech. - Analyze, critique, and improve interpersonal relationships in both personal and professional contexts. - Describe and apply specific skills to the process, communication including perception, emotion, listening and conflict management. - Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - Interact with others in group settings to collect, analyze, and synthesize information. - · Interact respectfully with others who hold divergent perspectives. - · Critically analyze, critique and synthesize arguments and information.
+- Research, write and deliver an effective public speech. - Analyze, critique, and improve interpersonal relationships in both personal and professional contexts. - Describe and apply specific skills to the communication process, including perception, emotion, listening and conflict management. - Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - Interact with others in group settings to collect, analyze, and synthesize information. - Interact respectfully with others who hold divergent perspectives. - Critically analyze, critique and synthesize arguments and information.